cockroachdb/docs/cockroachcloud/upgrade-to-v21.2.md

 ### Review breaking changes

 Review the [backward-incompatible changes in v21.2](../releases/v21.2.0.html#backward-incompatible-changes).
-If any affect your application, make necessary changes.
+If any affect your applications, make the necessary changes before proceeding.

 ## Step 5.
 Start the upgrade